Vietnamese boat people: Refugee camps

-Galang Refugee Camp was also on an island, but with a much larger area than Bidong.
-More than 170,000 Indochinese, the great majority Boat People, were temporarily resident at Galang while it served as a refugee camp from 1975 until 1996.
+The Galang Refugee Camp was also on an island that was transformed by work of the Indonesian government, Red Crescent Society, and UNHCR, but with a much larger area than Bidong.
+Located in Riau Province of Indonesia, the Galang Refugee Camp lies in the center of Pulao Galang, a sixteen-square-kilometer island much bigger than Bidong Island's one square mile.
+More than 170,000 Indochinese, the great majority of boat people, were temporary residents at Galang while it served as a refugee camp from 1975 until 1996.
 After they became well-established, Galang and Bidong and other refugee camps provided education, language and cultural training to boat people who would be resettled abroad.
 Refugees usually had to live in camps for several months—and sometimes years—before being resettled.